Case Review and Procedure

 • The review will be conducted by the Chair of the Review Panel.

-• At the beginning of the proceeding, each person in the room will state his/her name and role in the review meeting, for the recording.
+• At the beginning of the proceeding, each person in the room will state their name and role in the review meeting, for the recording.

 • The respondent’s advisor has no right to speak or participate directly in any aspect of the conduct process, including the hearing.
 The Chair will review the alleged Student Code of Conduct Violations as listed in the charge letter.

-• Brief statement by the respondent summarizing what he/she believes the evidence will show.
+• Brief statement by the respondent summarizing what they believe the evidence will show.

 • Presentation of evidence and witness statements by complainant, including panel questions and comments.